Bulandshahr

-Bulandshahr, formerly Baran, is a city and a municipal board in Bulandshahr district in the state of Uttar Pradesh, India.
+Bulandshahr, formerly Baran, is a city and a municipal board in the Bulandshahr district of the Indian state of Uttar Pradesh.

 It is the administrative headquarters of Bulandshahr district and part of Delhi NCR region.
-According to the Government of India, the district Bulandshahr is one of the Minority Concentrated Districts of India on the basis of the 2011 census data on population, socio-economic indicators and basic amenities indicators.
-The distance between Bulandshahr and New Delhi is 88.1 km.
+According to the Government of India, district Bulandshahr is one of the Minority Concentrated Districts of India on the basis of the 2011 census data on population, socio-economic indicators and basic amenities indicators.

 Etymology

-An early history of Bulandshahr and its origin of name is given by British District magistrate and collector for the Indian Civil Service, Frederic Salmon Growse, in a paper titled "Bulandshahr Antiquities" published in the Journal of the Asiatic Society of Bengal in 1879.
+An early history of Bulandshahr and the origin of its name is given by British District magistrate and collector for the Indian Civil Service, Frederic Salmon Growse, in a paper titled "Bulandshahr Antiquities" published in the Journal of the Asiatic Society of Bengal in 1879.
 Bulandshahr was founded as 'Baran' by the king Ahibaran.

 Since it was perched on a highland it came to be known as "high city", (بلند شهر), which translates as Bulandshahr in Persian language during the Mughal era.

 History

 Early history

-Growse's discoveries in the 1880s showed that Baran was inhabited by Buddhists between 400 and 600 AD.

-The kingdom of Baran came to an end probably during the 12th century.
-In 1192 CE when Muhammad Ghauri conquered parts of India, his general Qutubuddin Aibak surrounded Fort Baran and conquered it and the Raja Chandrasen Dodiya was killed and Aibak took control of the Baran kingdom.
+The history of Bulandshahr begins even before 1200 B.C.
+This region is nearer to the capital of Pandavas – Indraprasth and Hastinapur.
+After the decline of Hastinapur, Ahar which is situated in the north east of district Bulandshahr became an important place for Pandavas.
+With the passage of time, the king Parmal's descendant Maharaja Ahibaran made a fort on this part of region and laid the foundation of a tower called Baran(Bulandshahr).
+Since it was perched on a highland it came to be known as high city which was translated into Persian language as Bulandshahr.
+At present this is called by this name.
+All evidences point it to being Varnavat as described in Mahabharat.